MariusTimmer/Blog/content/post/eingefrorenesSchloss.en.md

 </figure>

 In mid-December, it shouldn't be much of a surprise that winter is dropping the temperatures, and it freezes again at night.
-As a car driver the first thing you notice is that the roads are slippery.
+As a Audi 80 driver the first thing you notice is that the roads are slippery.
 Then, if you have a car without
 <abbr title="Anti-lock braking system">ABS</abbr> in the case of a braking,
 even good winter tires are no longer much help.
 With summer tires it would be